Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Observations, measurements, and sample

 \subsection{Band-to-band flux calibration}

 Emission line fluxes were measured from 1D science spectra by fitting Gaussian models on top of the continuum defined by the best-fit stellar population model as described in \citet{san2023bpt}.
+When fitting each emission line, the continuum model was allowed to vary by a small additive offset to fine-tune the continuum fit in a local wavelength region around the line.
+Of the 16 CEERS targets considered here, four (IDs 1027, 792, 397, and 3788) were covered by {\it JWST}/NIRCam observations at the time of this analysis and had continuum models based on the NIRCam+HST photometry, while the remaining targets had continuum models fit to the 3D-HST photometry.
+The measured line fluxes and our results do not significantly change if we instead use 3D-HST photometry for the entire sample.

 This analysis requires robust emission-line ratios to calculate the reddening correction, \te, and O/H, and for accurate strong-line ratios, some of which are widely separated in wavelength (i.e., O2, R23, O32, N2O2).
 While the absolute flux calibration has no impact on the results in this paper, achieving an accurate relative flux calibration is of key importance.
 To ensure accurate line ratios, we first seek to use line flux measurements from within the same grating whenever possible.
 If a line fell in the region of overlapping wavelength coverage between two gratings, we use the line flux measured in the same grating as the other feature(s) in a line ratio.
 However, some line ratios for a subset of targets necessitate comparing line fluxes measured in different gratings depending on the redshift of the target and the wavelength separation of the lines in each ratio.
 We thus took particular care with the relative flux calibration between gratings to minimize offsets between grating configurations using the following method for each target in our sample.

 First, if one or more emission lines are measured in both neighboring gratings and are detected at $>5\sigma$ significance in both gratings, we use the ratio of the measured overlapping line flux(es) to place spectra in the two gratings on the same relative flux scale.
 If no lines are detected in the overlap region but H$\alpha$ falls in the redder grating while H$\beta$ and higher order Balmer lines fall in the bluer grating, then we scale the redder grating such that the H$\alpha$ flux matches the expected observed (i.e., reddened) flux based on the brightness and ratios of the bluer Balmer lines.
 Finally, if neither of the above cases are present, we integrate the continuum in the overlapping wavelength region between the two gratings and scale according to the ratio of the integrated fluxes.
 In all cases, we scale the G140M and G395M spectra to match the G235M spectrum since the G235M configuration covers an overlapping wavelength range with both of the other two settings.
 We also calculate the uncertainty on the scaling factors.
 If a line ratio includes features measured in different gratings, then the uncertainty on the scaling factor is propagated into the final uncertainty on the line ratio along with the flux measurement uncertainties.
 If a line ratio instead compares lines measured in the same grating, then the error on the line ratio is calculated only from the measurement uncertainty on each line flux.